 However, it is critical to remember that many mediators see their role as mediator as simply bringing people to an Agreement regardless of the ultimate fairness of the result.
 That is, many mediators don't focus necessarily on evenhandedness and may become focused on getting the matter resolved.
 This can by its very nature result in an inequitable or unfair agreement – especially to the weaker negotiating party.
 Many mediators simply try to get you to agree.

 To avoid this, it is recommended that you consult with an experienced and knowledgeable divorce attorney who can advise you as to your rights prior to proceeding with and during mediation.

 Contact us for help in your mediation.
-At The Law Offices of O'Toole & Gunteski, LLC our Monmouth County divorce lawyers have 50+ years' combined experience.
+At The Law Office of Darren C. O'Toole, LLC our Monmouth County divorce lawyers have 50+ years' combined experience.
 Call us to schedule a free, private consultation today!